 - Click on Start and search for Computer Management.

-- Next, ensure that the account is added to the Administrators group, granting local admin privileges.
+- Next, ensure the account is added to the Administrators group, granting local admin privileges.
 Go to Computer Management > Local Users and Groups > Groups > Administrators and check if your local user account is listed within the Administrators group.

-Set local user account password to never expire using Intune
+Set Local user Account Password to never expire using Intune

 Set-LocalUser -Name "cloudinfraadmin" -PasswordNeverExpires 1